awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-windows.md

 After installation, run the command `Import-Module AWSPowerShell.NetCore` to load the updated cmdlets into your PowerShell session\.

 ### Update the Tools for Windows PowerShell<a name="update-the-tools-for-windows-powershell"></a>

+Run the `Get-AWSPowerShellVersion` cmdlet to determine the version that you are running, and compare that with the version of Tools for Windows PowerShell that is available on the [PowerShell Gallery](https://www.powershellgallery.com/packages/AWSPowerShell) website\.
+We suggest you check every two to three weeks\.
+Support for new commands and AWS services is available only after you update to a version with that support\.
 + If you installed by using the `Install-Module` cmdlet, run the following commands\.

   ```